riad-mammadov/Serve2U-CloudBasedApplication/README.md

 4) Upon making an order, you can open a new tab and log out, and use the staff log in provided to access the staff dashboard (For ease sake so you have access to both user and staff UIs and see how they interact with one another)

 5) When adding an item to the menu, ensure that it is a valid file type specified in the add item php and insert the price of the items in pence (as it is stored as an integer in my database) so an item for £14.50 will be inserted as 1450.
 After it successfully adds the item to the menu, refresh the Cart.html (on the users side) in order to see the new item on the menu.

-(In general if you expect something to happen and it doesnt, refresh the page)

-Riad Mammadov.